 The whole registration and training process can take several months.
 You must have a secure postal address where Ofsted can post legal documents to.
 In addition you may provide an email address for Ofsted to send you electronic information.
 This email address must be your email address only and not one shared with others.
 If you currently have one email address for your whole family, you will need to create an individual one for Ofsted to use.
 It is worth considering the name of this email address as your parents and prospective parents will be using it too.

 Contact your Local Authority (LA)

 You should contact the Early Years team at your Local Authority before you apply for registration.
-They will be able to provide information about the training you will need to undertake and any support you can expect from them; both during your registration process and when you are working as a childminder.
+They will be able to provide information about any introductory training they offer in your area and any support you can expect from them; both during your registration process and when you are working as a childminder.
 Many Local Authorities run briefing sessions for pre-registration childminders too.

 Apply for Disclosure and Barring Service (DBS) checks

 You and anyone connected to your childminding business, including household members over the age of 16 need to have DBS checks.
 You will need to pay for these checks yourself.
 Everyone who has a DBS check will receive a copy of their disclosure by post.
 Each person must apply for their own DBS check using the Ofsted DBS Application Portal.